-- The phrase “perfect storm” is used to describe a “rare combination of circumstances will aggravate a situation drastically”.
+- The phrase “perfect storm” is used to describe a “rare combination of circumstances will aggravate a situation drastically.”

+Perfectionism isn’t limited to solely to our language, either.
+As a practice, The Quest for Perfect shows up on a regular basis in the workplace, oftentimes as a byproduct of a company’s culture.
 When thinking of how workplace culture shapes employee behavior, a senior leadership work team that I consulted with comes to mind.
-The team was comprised of the top six leaders of a small manufacturing company and they were grappling with trust issues..
+The team was comprised of the top six leaders of a small manufacturing company and they were grappling with trust issues.
 We were working offsite, trying to come up with some workable operating guidelines to ensure a more trusting, productive environment.

-At one point, a Vice President bravely stepped out and said, “We are so demanding of each other, there’s absolutely no room for mistakes.”
+At one point, a Vice President dared to bring up a sensitive subject, saying, “We are so demanding of each other, there’s absolutely no room for mistakes.”
 We explored this issue for a few minutes, with several people contributing their perspectives.
 Finally, the leader of the team (who held the title General Manager) blurted out in frustration, “Jennifer, you simply don’t understand!
 Quality is one of our company’s core values.
 We’re at nearly zero defects per million on our products.
 We live and breathe perfection.
 It’s who we are.”